the1lab/1lab/src/Data/Set/Material.lagda.md

   V' l = W (Type l) (λ x → x)
 ```

-We have a good understanding of paths in W-types, but for this specific
+We have a good understanding of [paths in W-types], but for this
-construction, univalence lets us do better: the type of identities
+specific construction, univalence lets us do better: the type of
-between multisets $w, w' : V'$ is given by the **fibrewise
+identities between multisets $w, w' : V'$ is given by the **fibrewise
 equivalences** between their `subtree`{.Agda}s.

+[paths in W-types]: Data.Wellfounded.W.html#path-spaces-of-w-types

 ```agda
   veq : V' ℓ → V' ℓ → Type _